ncuskey/ideal-doodle/NEXTJS_UI.md

 The Next.js Lore UI is a production-ready React application built with Next.js 15, React 19, and Tailwind CSS.
 It provides a comprehensive dashboard for exploring and managing your LoreGen world data.

+## Next.js 15 Compatibility

+This application has been updated to be fully compatible with Next.js 15, including:

+- **Async Params**: Dynamic route parameters (`params`) are now properly handled as Promises
+- **Type Safety**: All TypeScript errors resolved for Next.js 15's stricter type checking
+- **OpenAI Client**: Updated imports and usage patterns for the latest OpenAI SDK
+- **Message Format**: Fixed OpenAI API message format to use proper TypeScript types

 ## Features

 ### 🏠 Dashboard (`/`)